British Gymnastics to name banned coaches

 Bishop said: "I am glad that British Gymnastics has recognised the importance of bringing in different perspectives specifically to challenge and strengthen their work."

-Claire Heafford, founder of campaign group Gymnasts For Change, welcomed Bishop's appointment but said she would like to see greater oversight and an independent ombudsman.
+Claire Heafford, founder of campaign group Gymnasts For Change, welcomed the naming of banned coaches and Bishop's appointment but said she would like to see greater oversight and an independent ombudsman.

 "British Gymnastics doesn't have a good track record of marking their own homework," she told BBC Sport.